Announcing the Inaugural

 2024 Recipient

-Michael Suffredini is a foremost authority on the development and operation of space stations.
-Founding Axiom Space, Mike assembled and heads a world-class team of experts to develop history’s first commercial space station, which will provide a seamless transition from the International Space Station (ISS).
+Mr. Suffredini is a foremost authority on the development and operation of space stations.
+Founding Axiom Space, he assembled and heads a world-class team of experts to develop history’s first commercial space station, which will provide a seamless transition from the International Space Station (ISS).

 The list of numerous awards conferred upon him include the President of the United States’ Rank of Meritorious Executive and Rank of Distinguished Executive, NASA’s Distinguished Service and Outstanding Leadership medals, the National Air and Space Museum Trophy, and the Yuri Gagarin Medal.
 He is an aerospace engineering graduate of the University of Texas.